roderickjackson-bradley/socket_io_app/work/w04/d1/04-express-intro-lab.md

 The key to implementing this feature is **route parameters** documented in the **Route parameters** section of the [Express Routing guide](https://expressjs.com/en/guide/routing.html).

-Basically, if you can define a route as follows:
+Basically, you can define a route as follows:

 ```js
 app.get('/students/:id', function(req, res) {